Inside: Understand different types of summer seasons, common characteristics of summer seasons, and learn to thrive in the summer seasons of life.

 I WORK WITH 6 CYCLES OR SEASONS – HERE ARE FOUR:

-Month: Gibbous moon (being) to full moon (doing) *different people might lunar track differently; this is what works for me, ovulation.
+Month/Menstrual Cycle: Gibbous moon (being) to full moon (doing), ovulation. *different people might lunar track differently; this is what works for me,

-Year: What’s happening in the natural world from summer solstice to autumn equinox (northern hemisphere).
-Daylight hours reach their peak and then begin to wane.
+Year/Natural World: At summer solstice daylight hours reach their peak and then begin to wane.
 The world is verdant, lush, in full-bloom.
 It might feel like a time of celebration, adventure, heightened energy, saying yes to the messy fullness of life, and productivity.
 In some corners of the world, there can also be a bit of angst or pressure around summer, and capturing every moment, because it’s so fleeting.

-Emotional, psycho-spiritual seasons of life: non-linear, inner seasons.
+Emotional, psycho-spiritual seasons of life: Non-linear, inner seasons.
 Summer seasons are characterized by strong yang (doing) energy.
 Mother archetype.
 The mother archetype isn’t about birthing children but about birthing and nurturing something.
+Whether you’re 35 or 65, you have important work to do.
+In this season you find your voice and step into leadership.
+You need to be careful about building a sustainable life so that you don’t burn yourself out.
 You are in only one inner season at a time while you will often be in multiple different outer seasons at the same time.
-See below for common characteristics.

 Today the world pretends that we live in an eternal summer, by working hard and never resting.Bo Smit

-If you’re in a “summer season” things are likely moving along fairly steady.
+If you’re in a summer season things are likely moving along fairly steady.
 This is a ripe and full, “messy” season of life.
-The people you love are doing well/healthy.
+The people you love are doing well/healthy though life is always a messy mixture of strength and struggle.
 Your health is mostly ok.
 You plod through, doing the right thing, mostly enjoying yourself, but also self-forgetting often.
 You might feel pulled in myriad directions, lots of people want and need your attention; you’ll benefit from boundary setting, blocking off time for rest, and regular check-ins to stay focused on YOUR priorities and values.
 When you are healthy and your cup is full, you are better able to love and serve others.

 In late spring and early summer you may have the experience of trying on different identities for size or choose to lay down parts of yourself for a season as you tend to or nurture others.
-Late summer you may go through a time of discontent that calls you forward into deeper growth, and more fully becoming your True Self.
+Late summer you may go through a time of discontent that calls you forward into the deeper growth of autumn and winter, and more fully becoming your True Self.
 Truth-telling about what you want and need.
 This is an important season of individuation – sifting through the conditioning you’ve been handed, realizing that you don’t have to hold the line or maintain the status quo if it’s not serving you.

 If you’re in ‘Second Summer’ (60s and early 70s), your life may be just as full as in your ‘First Summer’ but more intentional or focused.
 You’re using your voice, owning your strength and leadership, thriving and enjoying your life, and doing the work you feel most deeply called to.